-I reflect on my experiences on the “way” (道) and summarize in this article: my life which seems to toggle between two (cognitive) states and some ways that I have found helpful in returning home to the first state.
+I reflect on my experiences on the “way” (道) and summarize in this article: my life which seems to toggle between two (cognitive) states and some ways that I have found helpful in finding my way home back to the second state.

 My interest in the “way” is in freedom from tension, stress and suffering by residing at home or by returning home especially when the going gets tough.